 Settlement Classification Settlement(s) Principal Town The primary settlement in the district which Coalville Urban Area provides an extensive range of services and which comprises of facilities including employment, leisure and Coalville, Donington-leshopping and which is accessible by public Heath, Greenhill, transport from surrounding areas and to other Hugglescote, Snibston, large settlements outside the district.
 The largest Thringstone and amount of new development will be directed here, Whitwick as well as the including retail development, to support the regeneration of Coalville Town Centre.
-Bardon employment area.
-Key Service Centre Smaller than the Principal Town in terms of population and also the range of services and facilities they provide, they play an important role providing services and facilities to the surrounding area and are accessible by some public transport.
+Bardon employment area. regeneration of coursme rown centre. urea.
+Key Service Centre Smaller than the Principal Town in terms of Ashby de la Zouch population and also the range of services and Coatle Deninster facilities they provide, they play an important role Castle Donington providing services and facilities to the surrounding area and are accessible by some public transport.
 A significant amount of development will take place in these settlements but less than that in the Principal Town.
-Ashby de la Zouch Castle Donington Local Service Centre Settlements which provide some services and facilities primarily of a local nature meeting day-to-day needs and where a reasonable amount of new development will take place.
-Ibstock Kegworth Measham Settlements which have a limited range of services and facilities and so are suitable for a limited amount of growth, including infilling and/or physical extension of the settlement.
-Albert Village, Appleted Magna, Belton, Blackfordby, Breedon on the Hill, Coleorton (the Lower Moor Roa area only), Diseworth Donisthorpe, Ellistow Heather, Long Whatton, Moira (including Norris Hill) Oakthorpe, Packingto Ravenstone, Swannington, Worthington.
-Small Village Settlements with very limited services and where development will be restricted to conversions of existing buildings or the redevelopment of previously developed land (as defined in the National Planning Policy Framework) or affordable housing in accordance with Policy H5 (Rural Exceptions Sites for Affordable Housing).
-Battram, Coleorton (the part not considered to be a Sustainable Village), Griffydam, Hemingto Lockington, Lount, Newbold, Newton Burgoland, Osgathorpe, Peggs Green, Sinope,
+Local Service Centre Settlements which provide some services and Ibstock facilities primarily of a local nature meeting day- Kegworth to-day needs and where a reasonable amount of new development will take place.
+Measham Sustainable Villages Albert Village, Apple Magna, Belton, Settlements which have a limited range of services Blackfordby, Breedo and facilities and so are suitable for a limited on the Hill, Coleorton amount of growth, including infilling and/or (the Lower Moor Roa physical extension of the settlement. area only), Disewort Donisthorpe, Ellistov Heather, Long Whatton, Moira (including Norris Hill Oakthorpe, Packingto Ravenstone, Swannington, Worthington.
+Small Village Battram, Coleorton Settlements with very limited services and where (the part not development will be restricted to conversions of considered to be a existing buildings or the redevelopment of Sustainable Village), previously developed land (as defined in the Griffydam, Hemingto National Planning Policy Framework) or affordable Lockington, Lount, housing in accordance with Policy H5 (Rural Newbold, Newton Exceptions Sites for Affordable Housing).
+Burgoland, - Allorador Housing, Osgathorpe, Peggs Green, Sinope,